|There's no good way out of this tangent, so enjoy some sweet missiles!|

 How to handle this

 Successful Raider use often involves a lot of navigate commands (dials and/or tokens) for speed and, at speeds 3 and 4, yaw management.
-Frequently I see people misuse Raiders by starting them at speed 3 or 4.
+Frequently I see people misuse Raiders by deploying them at speed 3 or 4.
 This is usually a mistake, and often a fatal one.
-Ideally your Raiders should start at speed 1 or more often, 2.
-They should take a nav token on the first turn and almost always receive navigate command again on turn 2.
+Ideally your Raiders should start at speed 2, or rarely, speed 1.
+They should take a nav token on the first turn and often receive a navigate command again on turn 2.
 This gives you a considerable amount of control over where exactly you will be committing to moving on turns 2 and 3 at the very least and lets you play it cagey in the early game where you'll be out of range or at long range on turn 2 rather than running suicidally into the kill zone early on.
 Effectively, the Raider's survivability is very dependent on positioning and you want to use its superior yaw at speeds 1 and 2 while waiting for your opportunity to make that happen.

 Specifically, what you're trying to accomplish is to stay at long range of enemies when they are attacking and then attack them back at short range starting around turn 3 (or turn 2 if the enemy is barreling at you) to get in 1-2 rounds of pummeling before repositioning or escaping, depending on the circumstances.
 This can be accomplished a few ways, but the easiest and most applicable is to "catch" enemies that must move towards you.
 The Raider is well-suited to this tactic, able to stay at long to medium range and then take advantage of its large front arc to catch enemy ships that activate, make a poor to medium quality attack against it, and then find they can't escape getting attacked at short range when the Raider activates later.